Mangum Fire: Events

-June

 The Mangum Fire was reported at approximately 3 PM on June 8, 2020 on the Kaibab Plateau near Mangum Camp about 1 3/4 miles north of Big Springs, Arizona in Kaibab National Forest.
 By the time fire crews responded, the fire had grown to 70 acre.
-Smoke from was reported as visible from Fredonia, Arizona, a small town that serves as the gateway to the North Rim of the Grand Canyon.
+Smoke was reported as visible from Fredonia, Arizona, a small town that serves as the gateway to the North Rim of the Grand Canyon.
 By the next day, June 9, the fire had grown to an estimated 500 acre.
 Four hotshot crews and airtankers were called in to fight the fire.
 Crews dropped fire retardant on the south side, with the intention of keeping the fire from spreading towards Big Springs.

 On June 10, the United States Forest Service (USFS) reported that crews were able to control the fire due to low winds and that dozers were to start creating boundaries in order to contain the fire.
 Fire managers hoped to contain the fire in areas that had recently burned as part of a prescribed burn.
 Control efforts led to the fire being at two percent containment by June 11.
 However, by the afternoon of June 11, high winds caused the fire to jump containment lines and the fire began moving northeast.
 The fire destroyed two cabins and two outbuildings at Mangum Camp.
 By the evening, the fire had grown to 2238 acre, red flag warnings were in place, and evacuations were ordered for Jacob Lake, Arizona starting June 12.

 By the morning of June 13, red flag winds caused the Mangum Fire to grow substantially – to over 10000 acre.
 The fire grew by ten miles to the north with embers jumping half a mile ahead of the fire, breaching control lines.
 Crews created defensible space around structures in Jacob Lake and burn outs to divert the fire from the community.
 State Route 89A was closed from Marble Canyon to Fredonia, Arizona and Highway 67 to the Grand Canyon.
 The fire jumped State Route 89A that day, moving northeast.